2024 Humanitas Prize Watchlist

 Jelly is a young Black girl in Bed-Stuy with a peculiar fascination with death.
 While trying to solve the mysterious case of a missing neighbor, she comes to terms with a more personal disappearance.

-Jelly is not currently available on streaming.
+Jelly is not available on streaming as of this writing.

 The Rebel Girls (Written by Felicia D. Henderson)